 I started out from Kogane-Jōshi Station.

-I soon reached the plateau where the castle was built.
+I soon reached the plateau where the castle had been constructed.

 Oyaguchi Historical Park (大谷口歴史公園 Ōyaguchi rekishi kōen) is located in the area of former Kanasugi Gate.

 At the site of the castle, some characteristic dry moats were preserved: shojibori (障子堀 "lattice-pattern moats"), ridge moats with embankments that prevented enemies from attacking (see photos).

 The inner bailey was on the top of the hill, surrounded by earthworks.

 Another type of dry moat was unebori (畝堀) with ridges that made it hard for attackers to advance.
 The ridges, however, had been shaved, as can be seen on the photography at the time of the excavation).

 Earthworks near the Umayashiki grove.

 Keirin-ji temple (慶林寺) was located near the former Ōtemon Gate.
 The temple had been founded by Takagi Tanetatsu in the 1550s to worship the spirit of his mother.

 - Address: Oyaguchi, Matsudo-shi, Chiba Prefecture (Map)